 7. Read the Fine Print

 As with any insurance policy, the devil is in the details.
 Ensure everything you tell your customer is covered is actually covered.
-If you say you have a SIMM, or MFA, or need to perform an annual Pen test, you better do it.
+If you say you have a SIEM, or MFA, or need to perform an annual Pen test, you better do it.
 Likewise, if your cyber insurance provider has a very specific procedure for mitigating damage, you need to follow that.
-Otherwise, you could risk a claim not being covered.
+Otherwise, you could risk a claim not being covered or not meeting regulatory requirements.

 “If you try to remediate on your own and you’re not properly logging or you cause information to get deleted that could have helped determine where the threat vector came from, or if it’s still ongoing, the insurance company may void the claim because you did not follow their guidance,” Weiss said.
 “If you stick to their plan, they can’t come back and say you didn’t do ‘XYZ’ and you caused the damage to be worse.”